Free3D: Consistent Novel View Synthesis without 3D Representation: Method

 \subsection{View Consistent Rendering}

 Given a source image $x^\text{src}$, our goal is to render a series of consistent novel views $x^i$.
-While the camera encoding technique of~\cref{s:pose} significantly enhances the pose accuracy of our model, if images are sampled independently, they will almost never be visually consistent due to the intrinsic ambiguity of the reconstruction task.
-This is visible as temporal flickering in the rendered 3D video (as shown in supplemental videos).
-To remove or at least greatly mitigate this problem, we propose to sample images jointly as well as to share noise among them.
+While the camera encoding technique of~\cref{s:pose} significantly enhances pose accuracy, if images are sampled independently, they will almost never be visually consistent due to the intrinsic ambiguity of the reconstruction task.
+To remove or at least greatly mitigate this problem, we propose to sample images jointly.

 \paragraph{Multi-view attention.}